 Peripheral neuropathy may occur soon after taking the drug and may be permanent.
 If symptoms occur (eg, pain, burning, tingling, numbness, weakness, change in sensation), use of the fluoroquinolone should be stopped to prevent irreversible damage.

 Tendinopathy, including rupture of the Achilles tendon, may occur even after short-term use of fluoroquinolones.

 QT-interval prolongation can occur, potentially leading to ventricular arrhythmias and sudden cardiac death.

-Fluoroquinolone use has been strongly associated with Clostridium difficile–associated diarrhea (pseudomembranous colitis), especially that due to the hypervirulent C. difficile ribotype 027.
+Fluoroquinolone use has been strongly associated with Clostridioides (formerly Clostridium) difficile–associated diarrhea Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
+Symptoms are diarrhea, sometimes bloody... read more (pseudomembranous colitis), especially that due to the hypervirulent C. difficile ribotype 027.

 Diarrhea, leukopenia, anemia, and photosensitivity are uncommon.
-Rash is uncommon unless gemifloxacin is used for > 1 wk and is more likely to develop in women < 40.
+Rash is uncommon unless gemifloxacin is used for > 1 week and is more likely to develop in women < 40 years of age.
 Nephrotoxicity is rare.

 Dose reduction, except for moxifloxacin, is required for patients with renal insufficiency.
-Older fluoroquinolones are normally given twice/day; newer ones and an extended-release form of ciprofloxacin are given once/day.
+Older fluoroquinolones are normally given twice a day; newer ones and an extended-release form of ciprofloxacin are given once a day.